 You can be a part of the solution by marketing your use of recyclable packaging.
 Experts in the field of sustainable packaging can find an environmentally friendly way to package just about any item you might sell on your online store.
 Buyers will love the feeling they get when their product arrives with a note that its packaging is 100% recyclable and biodegradable.

-These three companies are leading the way when it comes to recyclable packaging.
+These four companies are leading the way when it comes to sustainable packaging.

 If you’re ready to make the commitment to recyclable packaging, they’ve got you covered.